 The complex organic matter found on these two "transient intruders" unearthed by the international team gives them this dark red color.
 Until now, this particular class of space rocks covered in complex organic matter was thought to have remained beyond Neptune, never having had the opportunity to reach Earth and seed it with those organic compounds.
 However, these latest findings appear to challenge this notion.

 The group, led by Hasegawa Sunao of JAXA is supported by an international team of researchers from MIT, and the Universities of Hawaii, Seoul, Kyoto and Marseille.
 The team initially focused on 203 Pompeja.
 And what they found, they say, was completely unexpected.

 More red than ever

-"In the spectroscopic survey, we found that 203 Pompeja, with a diameter of 110 km, has a redder spectrum even than that of type D asteroids," the statement said, noting that the unexpected rock was redder than the normally red asteroids. . found in this region.
+"In the spectroscopic survey, we found that 203 Pompeja, with a diameter of 110 km, has a redder spectrum even than that of the D-type asteroids," says the release, noting that the unexpected rock was redder than the normally red asteroids. . found in this region.

 That discovery, they say, led them to look at previously recorded data to see if 203 Pompeia was alone, or if other renegade space objects covered in complex organic matter, a critical ingredient for life, had somehow moved out of the solar system. external to the internal asteroid belt.